SECOND CHANCE JOBS MISSION

 From Left to Right

-Reverend Paul Bush, Dr. Steven Simmons – Dean of Business at Aiken Tech College, Colin Slaven – Executive Director of Second Chance Job Center, Pat Keating – Director of Adult Education, Neil Heyside – CEO of Neil Heyside Associates, Tom Wyatt – Entrepreneur, Weldon Wyatt – Entrepreneur, Kay Benitez – Executive Director of Megiddo Dream Station, Reverend Doug Slaughter, Lessie Price – Aiken City Council, Captain Nick Gallam – Aiken Detention Center, Deborah Reese – Executive Director of Second Chance Jobs, Melinda Hernandez – Edkerd, Charles Barranco – Aiken County Chief of Police, Robert Crenshaw – Apprentice South Carolina.
+Reverend Paul Bush, Dr. Steven Simmons – Dean of Business at Aiken Tech College, Colin Slaven – Executive Director of Second Chance Job Center, Pat Keating – Director of Adult Education, Neil Heyside – CEO of Neil Heyside Associates, Tom Wyatt – Entrepreneur, Weldon Wyatt – Entrepreneur, Reverend Doug Slaughter, Lessie Price – Aiken City Council, Captain Nick Gallam – Aiken Detention Center, Deborah Reese – Executive Director of Second Chance Jobs, Melinda Hernandez – Edkerd, Charles Barranco – Aiken County Chief of Police, Robert Crenshaw – Apprentice South Carolina.

 National Association of Homebuilders / HBI & PACT